 Intro to Phlebotomy

 Introduction to Phlebotomy prepares individuals for entry-level positions in health care settings obtaining blood samples from patients to be used in laboratory testing.
-Topics include basic medical terminology, anatomy, laboratory math, blood composition, infections control, and hands-on phlebotomy training using needles, syringes, vacationer tubes and other equipment.
+It also advances the skills of many already in the Health Care Industry.
+This course covers basic medical terminology, anatomy, laboratory math, blood composition, infections control, and hands-on phlebotomy training using needles, syringes, vacationer tubes and other equipment.

-- Practice hands-on training in a student lab and in a clinical setting
+- Practice hands-on training in a student lab and in clinical settings at EMMC.

 Estimated textbook – $111